Welcome to Dance

 The Dance department has a focus to challenge students’ creativity and to inspire young people to become passionate about dance.

 At KS3 students learn the fundamentals of dance performance and choreography with an aim to explore expression and creativity.
-Students are assessed using National Curriculum levels in Year 8 and have the option to begin Performing Arts GCSE (AQA) in Year 9 which is assessed at the end of Year 10.
+Students are assessed using a flightpaths system that works in parallel with the new curriculum guidelines of ‘A Life without levels’ and aims to support the students’ progress right through into GCSE.

 GCSE Dance is offered at KS4 and is examined by AQA.
-The course is broken down 40% practical unit’s 40% choreography and 20% written examination.
+The course is broken down into 40% written examination, 30% choreography and 30% performance.
 Students explore the technical and expressive nature of dance.
-The process of solo and group choreography and analysis and interpretation of dances and own work.
+They also study six key works in detail that make up their GCSE Dance Anthology, create their own choreography pieces, learn set rep from AQA and reflect upon their own work through analysis and evaluation.

-A level dance is offered at KS5 and is also examined by AQA.
-AS and A2 Dance provides the opportunity to study a wide variety of dance techniques, including Contemporary, Jazz and Ballet.
+A level Dance is offered at KS5 and is also examined by AQA.
+AS and A level provide the opportunity to study a wide variety of dance techniques, including Contemporary, Jazz and Ballet.
 These techniques allow students to understand the physical skills and demands of a dancer.

-At KS3 there is a dance club for students of all abilities to participate in, offering; Beginners Breakdance, Street Dance and Contemporary Dance and more, weekly in Years 7-9.
+At KS3 there is a Dance Club for students of all abilities to participate in, offering; Beginners Street Dance and Contemporary Dance and more, weekly in Years 7-9.
 Students are able to audition to perform in whole school productions.
-Performing Arts GCSE students are able to showcase their exam work also.